moacap/StackMob_iOS/readme.md

     }
 }];
 ```
-You can also link an existing user account to Facebook:
+You can also link an existing user account to his/her Facebook account:

 ```objective-c
 [[StackMob stackmob] linkUserWithFacebookToken:facebookToken withCallback:^(BOOL success, id result){